-- In Austria, since 2007, one variety of GE corn and four varieties of GE rapeseed are banned for import and processing. - Bulgaria has a ban on sales of foods containing GE products in schools, kindergartens and nurseries.
+- In Austria, since 2007, one variety of GE corn and four varieties of GE rapeseed are banned for import and processing. - Bulgaria has a ban on sales of foods containing GE products in schools.

 For more information, please see individual country reports listed in Annex 2.